lprakashv/patternmatcher4j/README.md

         // .action of CaseActionAppender will return a new Matcher with appended action .matchCase(Field.withValue("age", null))
         .action(p -> "God found")
-        // this is a value matcher
+        // this is a value match
         .matchValue(new Person("Nitin", 26, false))
         .action(p -> "Uneligible Nitin with age=26 found")
-        // this is field a type matcher
+        // this is field with type match
         .matchCase(
             Field.with("extra", String.class)
         )
         .action(p -> "Person with String extra found with extra value=" + ((Person) p).extra)
-        // this is type matcher
+        // this is type match
         .matchCase(NonPerson.class)
         .action(p -> "This is not a person")
         // we can use get() which will return Optional<R>